apiology/shortcuts-for-asana/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 Shortcuts for Asana could always use more documentation, whether as part of
-the official docs, in docstrings, or even on the web in blog posts, articles,
+the official Shortcuts for Asana docs, in docstrings, or even on the web in blog posts, articles,
 and such.

 Submit Feedback